microsoft/microsoft-ui-xaml-specs/active/progress/progress.md

 <!-- As an example of this section, see the Examples section for the PasswordBox control
 (https://docs.microsoft.com/windows/uwp/design/controls-and-patterns/password-box#examples). -->

-The following examples show how to use the isIndeterminate property to change the mode of the ProgressRing.
+The following examples show how to use the isIndeterminate property to change the mode of the ProgressRing and the Value property to change the proportionate amount indicated.

 ## Indeterminate ProgressRing